 In high school, he also performed with the Massachusetts Western District Jazz Band at UMASS Amherst’s Fine Arts Center as lead trumpet from sophomore to senior year.
 In his junior and senior years, he performed in the Massachusetts All-State Jazz Band under the direction of Ronald Carter (saxophonist) and later Darcy James Argue.
 With this ensemble, he performed two consecutive years at Symphony Hall and Newport Jazz Festival, and this past year was the featured soloist for the set at both venues.

 Upon being accepted to Berklee College of Music on scholarship and with a grant from the Presidential Scholarship Committee in December of 2017, he has performed at Wally’s Jazz Café, the Middle East, The Lilypad, and numerous venues at Berklee and the greater Boston area.
 He has also had the chance to study with Tia Fuller, Jason Palmer, Charles Lewis, Jeff Stout, and many others.

 In September of 2019, he joined the horn section of international touring artist Nahko Bear and his group Nahko and Medicine for the People for their show at The House of Blues in Boston.
 Earlier that summer, Richard also had the chance to tour with The Beantown Swing Orchestra, performing as split-lead trumpet for performances throughout Boston and New Hampshire.

-Richard is majoring in Music Business Marketing and upon completing his studies, he plans to move to Austin, Texas to work as a freelance and session musician.
+Richard is majoring in Music Business Marketing and upon completing his studies, he plans to move to London to work as a freelance and session musician.